• Skip to primary navigation

 Korean BBQ Beef Kalbi Recipe

-Kalbi is literally “rib bone” when translated into English.
+Kalbi is literally "rib bone" when translated into English.
 The fatty cut around the ribs is perfect for grilling or braising and the meat always turns out tender.
-The cut of beef used is either a cross section cut (a.k.a.
-LA Kalbi) as shown in the picture or as long short rib for braising.
+This unique cut of beef is thinly cut across section (a.k.a.
+LA Kalbi) as shown in the picture vs a long boned cut that is used in braised short ribs called Kalbi Jjim.

 The meat is marinated for a few hours and it is traditionally grilled over a charcoal brisket BBQ flame.
 But you can pan fry the meat over the high flame if a grill is not available.